How to Ensure Home Buying Is a Good Investment

 Consider Taxes and Insurance

-If you buy a $100,000 home in Alabama, you’ll have to pay a mere $410 in property taxes a year, but that same house in New Jersey will cost you $2,490.
-Since you’ll rarely find a property for 100k nowadays, property taxes are a factor to consider.
+If you buy a $100,000 home in Alabama, you’ll have to pay $410 in property taxes a year, but that same house in New Jersey will cost you $2,490.
+So, property taxes are a factor to consider.

 As for insurance, you’ll likely see spiked costs if you purchase near water or in a state that is prone to natural disasters, like tornadoes and hurricanes.
 The difference in insurance policies normally isn’t as painful as property taxes, but they should still factor into your cost analysis.